 An aquatic resource alteration permit (permit number 98-318) was issued to Y-12 in 1998 for removal of debris in East Fork Poplar Creek at the Oil/Water Separator.
 This permit remains valid for this location until September 2003.
-No TVA or Corps of Engineers permits were issued to Y-12 in 2001.
+No TVA or Corps of Engineers permits were issued to Y-12 in 2002.

-In 2001, ORNL projects that were conducted under aquatic resource alteration permits included streambed sediment removal at the White Oak Creek headwaters monitoring station, removal of one storm drain outfall pipe, an emergency road repair on Melton Valley Drive, and construction of new security checkpoints on Bethel Valley Road.
-At ETTP, there were no activities requiring aquatic resource protection permits conducted in 2001.
+In 2002, ORNL projects that were conducted under aquatic resource alteration permits included upgrades to the Fire Protection System underground piping.
+At ETTP, there were no activities requiring aquatic resource protection permits conducted in 2002.